Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 London Pass| ©ba7raini

-If during your vacation in the British capital you plan to visit a lot of places, London tourist cards can help you to fulfill your plans without ruining your plans.
+If during your vacation in the British capital you plan to visit a lot of places, the London tourist passes can help you to fulfill your plans without going broke trying.

-• London Explorer Pass: From 22 € the child pass.
+• London Explorer Pass: from 46 € the children's pass.

-• Merlin's Magical London Pass: From 47 € the child pass.
+• Merlin's Magical London Pass: from 47 € the children's pass.

-If you visit London with children I recommend choosing the London Explorer Pass, the Merlin's Magical London Pass or the Magic London Pass, although if you want to know in detail about these tourist passes do not miss the post The best tourist card in London where all of them are analyzed in depth.
+If you want to know in detail about these tourist passes do not miss the post The best London tourist card where all of them are analyzed in depth.

 Schedule the visits better in the morning and give them time to play